abrandoned/protobuf-nats/README.md

 `PB_NATS_CLIENT_RECONNECT_DELAY` - If we detect a reconnect delay, we will wait this many seconds (default: the ACK timeout).

+`PB_NATS_CLIENT_SUBSCRIPTION_POOL_SIZE` - If subscription pooling is desired for the request/response cycle then the pool size maximum should be set; the pool is lazy and therefore will only start new subscriptions as necessary (default: 0)

 `PROTOBUF_NATS_CONFIG_PATH` - Custom path to the config yaml (default: "config/protobuf_nats.yml").

 ### YAML Config